brlin-tw/brlin-os-customizations/README.md

   Explains how to use the `inotifywait` command to determine which configuration file to modify to change the desired settings.
 * [Session Environment Variables - KDE UserBase Wiki](https://userbase.kde.org/Session_Environment_Variables)
   Explains how to set environment variables in a KDE session.
+* The output of the `kreadconfig5 --help` command.
+  Explains how to use the `kreadconfig5` command to query certain KDE configuration settings.
+* The output of the `kwriteconfig5 --help` command.
+  Explains how to use the `kwriteconfig5` command to set certain KDE configuration settings.

 ## Licensing